CyVerse-learning-materials/SciApps_guide/step1.rst

 SciApps Basics and Logging In
 ------------------------------

-SciApps uses CyVerse Agave API and Data Store for efficient data transfer, analysis, and management across heterogeneous systems.
+SciApps leverages CyVerse Agave API and Data Store for efficient data transfer, analysis, and management across heterogeneous systems.
 A CyVerse account is required to access these systems.